About Mary Jo

 Along the way, I discovered many wonderful teachers and schools exploring the meaning of our dreams…yet nothing was quite calling me into the dream the way I desired…until I heard an interview with Rodger Kamenetz speaking about dreams.
-Here was the language, the heart…the soul of the dream I had been searching for and desired to learn!
+Here was the language, the heart…the soul…of the dream I had been searching for and desired to learn.
 Rodger is the author of The History of Last Night’s Dream as featured on Oprah’s Soul Series.
 I immediately became a client and student of Rodger’s.

 As a certified practitioner of Natural Dreamwork, I work with clients to find the natural medicine in each dream…the feeling moment…the place of sacred encounter found in each dream…an awakening, a healing and a return to connection with who it is we truly are.

 Association of Dreamwork Practitioners

 Home Care and Hospice Association of Colorado